blogs.sanpreetsingh.com

 Affection starts carrying expectation

-In some relationships, non-sexual affection slowly disappears because one partner worries it will be taken as an invitation for more.
+In some relationships, simple affection slowly disappears because one partner worries it will be taken as an invitation for more.
 That creates a painful cycle.
 The relationship loses ease, comfort, and tenderness, which then makes intimacy feel even more pressured.

 That is not a small shift.
 It changes the whole tone of the relationship.